techprimate/TPPDF/Documentation/Usage.md

 ### Elements

-TPPDF is element based.
+TPPDF is an element based builder.
 When adding any content to the document, you are actually adding an element.

-Then at the render process all elements are calculated into render objects and rendered.
+During the render process all elements are calculated into render objects and then converted into PDF drawable objects.

 But first you need to understand the concept of the layout engine:

 ### Container

 Every element is placed in a specific container.

-Three containers exist: Header, Content, Footer.
-Additionally every container has an alignment: Left, Center, Right.
+Three containers exist: `header`, `content`, `footer`.
+Additionally every container has an alignment: `left`, `center`, `right`.

-When you add an new element, you need to provide the correct container - the default container is `ContentLeft`, therefore it is an optional parameter.
+When you add an new element, you need to provide the correct container - the default container is `.contentLeft`, therefore it is an optional parameter.
 During calculation it will place the element in the correct container and calculate the correct frame accordingly.

 A good example would be the following: